Master of Public Administration Program

 - PA 663.
 Public Budgeting and Finance (4)

 - PA 664.
 Management of Public Organizations (4)

 - PA 672.
 Administrative Regulation (4)

 - PA 680.
 Public Policy Analysis (4)

 Three Electives Courses

 - Twelve units of electives to be chosen from any Department of Public Administration 500- or 600-level courses in consultation with an advisor or from related fields with advance approval from the chair of the Department of Public Administration.
 No more than eight units may be taken from 500- level courses.
 If you are considering a concentration, see Concentration requirements.
 (Please note, the Cybersecurity Concentration requires an additional two electives.)

 - PA 999.
 Comprehensive Examination NOTE: All core classes must be completed before you may take the Comprehensive Exam.
-The exam MUST be taken on the CSUSB campus.

 Seven Core Courses